+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 According to the principle, fiber optic splitters can be divided into Fused Biconical Taper (FBT) splitter and Planar Lightwave Circuit (PLC) splitters.
 The FBT splitter is one of the most common.
 FBT splitters are widely accepted and used in passive networks, especially for instances where the split configuration is smaller (1×2, 1×4, 2×2, etc.).
 The PLC is a more recent technology.
 PLC splitters offer a better solution for larger applications.
 Wav.

-• The fiber type of the optical splitter is
+• The fiber optic connector fell into the splitter s connector

 • What type of organization does fiber optic cable splicing belong to